carpentries/lesson-development-training/episodes/episodes.md

 - How can the objectives for a lesson be used to break its content into sections?
 - How should objectives be written for a smaller part of a whole lesson?
-- How are objectives added to an episode page?

 ::::::::::::::::::::::::::::::::::::::::::::::::::